A City of Resilience: Public Health in Detroit

 August 27, 2019

-In Population Healthy’s Season One finale, University of Michigan researchers and alumni including Abdul El-Sayed and The Skillman Foundation's Tonya Allen explore the unique public health challenges facing the Motor City, and how they’re working directly with Detroiters to help make the city a healthier place.
+In Population Healthy’s season 1 finale, University of Michigan researchers and alumni including Abdul El-Sayed and the Skillman Foundation's Tonya Allen explore the unique public health challenges facing the Motor City and how they’re working directly with Detroiters to help make the city a healthier place.

 Be sure to follow us at @umichsph on Twitter, Instagram, and Facebook, so you can share your perspectives on the issues we discussed, learn more from Michigan Public Health experts, and share episodes of the podcast with your friends on social media.